Xunnamius/next-test-api-route-handler/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ### The solution

 <!--
-Include a clear and concise description of what you want to happen.
+Replace this comment with a clear and concise description of what you want to happen.
 If applicable, add screenshots to help explain your solution.
 -->

 ### Alternatives considered

 <!--
-Include a clear and concise description of any alternative solutions or features you've encountered and/or considered or N/A if there are none.
+Replace this comment with a clear and concise description of any alternative solutions or features you've encountered and/or considered or N/A if there are none.
 -->

 <details><summary><strong>Additional context</strong></summary>

 <!--
-Include any other context or screenshots here.
+Replace this comment with any other context or screenshots here.
 -->

 </details>